Monday, August 3, 2009

 Paging Annie Kintop

-A couple weekends ago, some friends and I piled into my truck for a road trip to the remains of Darling, Minnesota.
+A couple weekends ago, some friends and took a road trip to the remains of Darling, Minnesota.

 Lately, I've been pretty jazzed about ghost towns.
-They're more current than the ruins I typically fixate on, but they are lost histories nonetheless.
-People were born in these towns, worked and built homes, pursued their dreams, and were buried in now forgotten cemeteries.
+They're more current than the ruins I typically fixate on, but all lost history is sexy.

-Being someone who, on my best and kindest days, might be called a blasphemous heathen, you may be wondering what could compel me to drive two hours to a church in the middle of nowhere, abandoned or not.
+Being someone who, on my best and kindest days, might be called a disgraceful harlot, you may wonder what could compel me to drive two hours to a church in the middle of nowhere, abandoned or not.

 The answer, my friends, is Annie Kintop.